-J12: UART.
-Connect a USB-to-UART cable to RX, TX and GND pins (115200
+-J12: UART.
+Connect a USB-to-UART cable to RX, TX and GND pins (115200 baud) to see ZZ9000's debug output.

 The ZYNQ on ZZ9000 boots from the inserted MicroSD card.
 This card needs to be MBR partitioned and FAT32 formatted.
 The system looks for a file called BOOT.bin which contains the ZYNQ FSBL (first stage boot loader) that in turn loads the FPGA image and ZZ9000OS (in ELF format).
 To update the card, you simply have to replace the BOOT.bin file with a new one.